Day 1 UK - Cape Town

 Day 4 Cape Town - at Leisure

-The choice is yours today, you can explore independently, or perhaps come on an optional excursion to Khayelitsha, Cape Town's largest black township.
+The choice is yours today, you can explore independently, or perhaps come on an optional excursion to Lang, Cape Town's oldest black township.
 En route you'll visit Bo-Kapp Malay Quarter and drive through District Six, whose residents were forcibly removed during the era of apartheid.

 Day 5 Cape Town - Western Cape Winelands